ESA-Datalabs/XAMI-model/README.md

 ## Downloading the dataset and model checkpoints from HuggingFace

-The dataset is splited into train and validation categories and contains annotated artefacts in COCO format for Instance Segmentation.
+The dataset is split into train and validation categories and contains annotated artefacts in COCO format for Instance Segmentation.
 We use multilabel Stratified K-fold (k=4) to balance class distributions across splits.
-We choose to work with a single dataset splits version (out of 4) but also provide means to work with all 4 versions.

 The [Dataset-Structure.md](https://github.com/ESA-Datalabs/XAMI-dataset/blob/main/Datasets-Structure.md) offers more details about the dataset structure.
 We provide the following dataset formats: COCO format for Instance Segmentation (commonly used by [Detectron2](https://github.com/facebookresearch/detectron2) models) and YOLOv8-Seg format used by [ultralytics](https://github.com/ultralytics/ultralytics).